gugulet-hu/qself-docs/docs/spread-ai/index.md

 <!---
 LOCAL STYLE GUIDE (remember to include in the Global Style Guide)

 SPREAD Studio: Use the brand naming consistently.
-Spread iin all uppercase when referring to the studio application.
+Spread in all uppercase when referring to the studio application.
 Spread: Always lowercase in normal copy.
 GitHub: Style the name in the same way that Github does in their content.
 Image Alt Text: Make sure to use descriptive text for all images.
 These are useful for SEO and site search. i.e ![description here](image link here)